We know that for serious trekkers and climbers the devil is in the detail, so we have set out what we consider to be the Ultimate Aconcagua Gear List.

 Because it will be warm and you’ll be trekking in the sun you’ll need lightweight breathable shirts.
-You’ll probably want a minimum of two shirts, however, three wouldn’t hurt as you’ll also be trekking out.
-You may want to make one of your t-shirts long sleeve as some days may be cooler than others, especially in the late afternoon.
+You’ll probably want a minimum of four shirts, however, a few more wouldn’t hurt as you’ll also be trekking out.
+You may want to make 1 or 2 of your t-shirts long sleeve.

 Like your shirts, your trousers should have the same high wicking qualities.
 Your legs are likely to sweat just as much which means that the right material will make a big difference.

 We recommend purchasing trousers that can also be converted into shorts.
 These trousers offer you much more versatility and you’ll find they come in super handy in the hot parts of the day.Craghoppers make fantastic convertible trousers that come in both male and female variations.
 See Recommendations on Amazon

 When it gets cold you’ll want to start wearing a thermal base layer underneath your outer layers.
 The base layer hugs your skin and keeps your body heat within the layer.
 However, make sure it’s not too tight as this can restrict circulation.
 Make sure it is not too lose though as this will allow heat to escape.
 Like all your layers, the base layer needs to be made from a high wicking material that is both lightweight and and breathable – Merino wool is the best for this.Smartwool Lightweight Base Layers and Icebreaker Oasis Base Layers are both excellent makes.
 They provide both top and bottom base layers made from 100% merino wool.
 Their products are very comfortable, great quality and are incredibly high wicking.
 See Recommendations on Amazon

 For people who are allergic to wool then the Patagonia Capilene Lightweight Base Layers are excellent synthetic alternatives.